Poitras documentary wins top prize at Venice Film Festival

 The jury also gave a special jury prize to “No Bears,” by imprisoned Iranian director Jafar Panâhi.
 The acclaimed director was in July ordered by Iran to serve six-year prison sentence from a decade ago that had never been enforced.
 The order came as the government seeks to silence criticism amid growing economic turmoil and political pressure.

-Julianne Moore led the jury that selected Saturday’s winner from a pool of 23 films in competition that included many Oscar hopefuls.
-The Oscar-winner presided over a jury that included French director Audrey Diwan, whose film “Happening” won the Golden Lion last year, author Kazuo Ishiguro (“Never Let Me Go”) and Iranian actor Leila Hatami (“A Separation”).
+Julianne Moore led the jury that selected Saturday’s winner from a pool of 23 films that included many Oscar hopefuls.
+The Oscar-winner presided over a jury that included French director Audrey Diwan, whose film “Happening” won the Golden Lion last year, author Kazuo Ishiguro (“Never Let Me Go”), who has been judging from his hotel room after testing positive for COVID-19, and Iranian actor Leila Hatami (“A Separation”).
 Also on the main jury were Italian director Leonardo Di Costanzo (“The Inner Cage”) Argentinian filmmaker Mariano Cohn (“Official Competition”) and Rodrigo Sorogoyen (“The Candidate”).

 Premiering in competition at Venice has launched many successful Oscar campaigns in recent years, leading to nominations and even wins.
 Seven times in the last nine years the best director Oscar has gone to a film that world premiered at the festival, including Chloé Zhao, Alfonso Cuarón, Alejandro G. Iñarritu, twice, Guillermo del Toro and Damien Chazelle.
 It’s also debuted a handful future best picture winners like “Nomadland,” “The Shape of Water” and “Birdman.”